-- North Elementary School, 19 Sanborn Rd (when school is not in session!)
+- North Elementary School, 19 Sanborn Rd, Londonderry, NH (when school is not in session!)

-- Exit 5 Park & Ride, 4 Symmes Drive (plenty of free parking right near the trail in Long Term and Overflow parking)
+- Exit 5 Park & Ride, 4 Symmes Drive, Londonderry, NH (plenty of free parking right near the trail in the Long Term and Overflow parking sections)

 - Along Independence Drive.

-***Please do not park at Poor Boys Restaurant unless you are also going to eat at Poor Boys.
-They need the extra large parking lot for their customers that include large tractor trailers who need a lot of space to maneuver around.
+***Please DO NOT park at Poor Boys Restaurant unless you are also going to eat at Poor Boys.
+They need the extra large parking lot for their tractor trail customers who require a lot of space to maneuver around.
 Support this local business – go in and have a bite to eat, the food is great!
 PS: they have ice-cream frappes the kids will love!***

 How long is it?

 The whole rail corridor in Londonderry is 6 miles long.
-The paved completed section is currently 3.2 miles long, (one way from North Elementary School to Route 28 at Season’s Lane, or 6.4 miles round trip).
+The paved completed section is currently 3.5 miles long, (one way).
 See the map above for detailed information on each section.